Fees for Employment Tribunal Work (unfair and wrongful dismissal cases) and Immigration Work

 Our fee guide set out above covers the following key stages of a claim:

-- Taking clients' instructions, reviewing the papers and advising on the merits and likely compensation (this is likely to be revised throughout the matter and is subject to change to take account of new information or documentation)
+- Taking clients' instructions, reviewing the papers and advising in overview on the merits and likely compensation (this is likely to be revised throughout the matter and is subject to change to take account of new information or documentation)

 - Preparing a claim or response